harvard-lts/epadd-curator-app/README.md

 ### 3: Create drsConfig.txt

-- Copy drsConfig.txt.template to the resources directory and name it drsConfig.txt
+- Make a copy resources/drsConfig.txt.template to the resources directory and name it drsConfig.txt

 ### 4: Start